 - Mac OS X is unable to safely memory-map a file on a filesystem whose block size is greater than 4 KB.
 This is a due to a bug in the Darwin kernel that may be fixed by Apple in a future OS update. - XVM volume names are limited to 31 characters and subvolumes are limited to 26 characters.
-For more information about XVM, see XVM Volume Manager Administrator's Guide. - Mac OS X does not support the CXFS mount scripts. - Using RDAC mode will output numerous error messages.
+For more information about XVM, see XVM Volume Manager Administrator's Guide. - Mac OS X does not support the CXFS mount scripts. - Using a RAID mode of RDAC will output numerous error messages.
 RDAC mode does not permit XVM path failover.
 SGI supports SGIAVT mode for XVM failover version 2.
-For more information, see the information about XVM failover in CXFS Administration Guide for SGI InfiniteStorage.
+For more information, see the information about XVM failover in CXFS 5 Administration Guide for SGI InfiniteStorage. - CXFS does not support the Spotlight indexing facility or the Time Machine backup facility, because these activities are applicable only to a local filesystem.